davidsneighbour/hugo-modules/modules/debug/README.md

 ## Install version based

-The latest releases of this module will always be based on and work with the latest release of GoHugo.
+The latest releases of this module is always based on and works with the latest release of GoHugo.
 To install the latest release of this module, run:

 ```bash
 hugo mod get -u github.com/davidsneighbour/hugo-modules/modules/debug